ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 * start in `/mnt/research/ShadeLab/WorkingSpace/Yeh/xander/OTUabundances/${GROUP}`
 * To execute, `../bin/./group.muscle.sh GROUP GENE1 GENE2 GENE3 CLUST`
   * GROUP = name of group; directory for this group should already exist with `reference_seqs.fa` in it
-     * Don't know what to put in reference_seqs.fa... seed sequences, FASTA files, and ROOT?!?
+     * **Don't know what to put in reference_seqs.fa... seed sequences and FASTA files for the genes?**
   * GENE123 = will take up to 3 genes; if you are grouping two genes, simply put NA for gene 3
   * CLUST = what cluster cutoff you would like to run
 * View in iTOL (note: do not need to adjust labels here)

+**NOTES: when working on dissimilatory group, I noticed that the complete.clust_full_rep_seqs_${CLUST}_unaligned.fasta files for aioA and arxA were empty.
+When playing around, I noticed that the file for arxA would only populate with lengths greater than 500, but 90% of the hmm length for arxA is 747.
+The tree did not form.